Cadasta/cadasta-docs/en/06-geoodkcollect.md

 ![](/assets/geoodk-geopoint-1.png)

 In the screen that follows, you'll see a map with your location.
-To save your pin location, hit the **Save** icon in the upper left.
+To save your pin location, hit the **Save** icon in the upper right.
 Also note the GPS accuracy logged at the top of the screen.

 ![](/assets/geoodk-geopoint-2.png)